crosscom/AWS-Immersion-Day/Lab1/README.md

-# AWS-Immersion-Day for CNF Engineer Lab1
+# Lab1: EKS for CNF engineer (Environment creation)

 ### Please keep in mind..
 * You only have to use 'us-east-1' Region not the one closest to you.